zcashe/cse15l-lab-reports/lab1.md

 test
 test
 ```
-> Produces empty line and duplicates anything I enter into the command line, I believe this is an error due to trying to cat the root directory.
+> Produces empty line and duplicates anything I enter into the command line, I believe this is due to the cat reading the terminal and once we input it, it reads it back out.

-**Directory**
+> **Directory**
 ```
 [user@sahara ~]$ cat lecture1/
 cat: lecture1/: Is a directory
 ```
-> Tells us that it is a directory so it can't read us anything from it
+> When we run cat on a directory it produces an error message telling us that it is a directory so it can't read us anything from it.

 **File**
 ```
 [user@sahara ~/lecture1]$ cat messages/fr.txt
 Bonjour le monde!
 ```
-> It reads us the content from the file we selected
+> It reads us the content from the file we selected in the argument.

 ## Final Message
 ![Image](assets/dogstare.jpg)